-Making conifer needle tea is one of the best – and easiest – ways to use foraged conifer needles.
-Often called pine needle tea, this is a wonderful and simple way to use pine or other conifer needles medicinally.
+Making pine needle tea is one of the best – and easiest – ways to use foraged pine needles.
+This is a wonderful and simple way to use pine or other conifer needles like spruce or fir medicinally.
 Ease your mind and heal your body with this delicious conifer tea!

-Often called “pine needle tea,” this warming drink is simply made with foraged conifer needles steeped in boiling water in order to ingest this lovely flavored and health-beneficial tea.
+Sometimes called “conifer needle tea,” this warming drink is simply made with foraged pine or other edible conifer needles steeped in boiling water.
+This is an easy way to ingest this health-beneficial tea.

-The best part is, your health also benefits from drinking conifer tea!
+The best part is that your health also benefits from drinking conifer tea!
 It’s truly a tea to heal your body and mind.

-Related: 30+ Conifer Needle Recipes: Drinks, Desserts, Syrups, Balms & More!
+Related: 30+ Pine Needle Recipes: Drinks, Desserts, Syrups, Balms & More!

-Some common and edible types of conifer needles you can use for conifer needle tea are most pine, fir, and spruce species.
+Some common and edible types of conifer needles you can use for making tea are most pine, fir, and spruce species.

-Most conifer and pine trees can be foraged year-round, so are perfect to gather during the fall and winter when other plants are sparse.
+Most conifer and pine trees can be foraged year-round, and are perfect to gather during the fall and winter when other plants are sparse.

-It’s important to properly identify any tree that you are wanting to use for tea or anything else.
+It’s important to properly identify any tree that you want to use for tea or anything else.

 The main conifer trees to avoid for consumption is the Yew family because they are highly toxic.